AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

 Spin Viewer can be used both in pop-up mode using production-ready HTML page provided with IS-Viewers or in embedded mode, where it is integrated into target web page using documented API.

 Configuration and skinning are similar to that of the other viewers.
-All skinning can be achieved via custom CSS.
+All skinning can be achieved by way of custom CSS.

 See [Command reference common to all viewers - Configuration attributes](../../r-html5-viewer-20-cmdref-configattrib/r-html5-viewer-20-cmdref-configattrib.md#concept-850e0f2c49b949deb7cfbfd330d329bd) and [Command reference common to all Viewers - URL](../../c-html5-viewer-20-cmdref-url/c-html5-viewer-20-cmdref-url.md#concept-9b337f349b7b406b8c33c7ee96b3e226)